Some users recently reported zero-balance displays after restore, network changes, or passphrase confusion.

 Verify the source

-Use official Trezor support links directly instead of links from messages, ads, comments, or search results.
+Use official Trezor support links directly instead of links from messages, ads, comments, search results, copied Suite/Live downloads, or firmware mirrors.

 3